 By default, the camera authorization feature is turned off.
-End users can turn it on by adding the setting EnableWebcamAccessAuth=TRUE in the DSConfiguration.ini file at
+You can turn it on by adding the setting EnableWebcamAccessAuth=TRUE in the DSConfiguration.ini file at

-Once enabled, they can configure how they would like to allow your application to access their webcams or cameras.
+Once enabled, end users can configure how they would like to allow the application to access their webcams or cameras.

 Below is the dialog they will see when you try to initialize Dynamsoft Camera Object.

 There are four options in the above dialog:

 Allow Once: it means it’s good till they refresh or reopen

 Always Allow: it means no more prompt for this URL anymore

 Block Once: it means it can’t operate until they refresh or reopen (new prompt)